DGFusion: Depth-Guided Sensor Fusion for Robust Semantic Perception: Experiments

 \subsection{Ablations}

 We perform ablation studies to investigate the impact of each proposed architectural component in~\cref{table:abl:modules}, supervised with the complete loss described in \cref{sub:sec:loss:design}.
 Starting with the baseline CAFuser (ID 1), adding an auxiliary depth head (ID 2) significantly boosts performance by +0.64\% PQ.
 Notably, this auxiliary depth head is used only during training and does not alter the inference architecture at all, indicating that leveraging existing lidar inputs as auxiliary supervision provides a substantial benefit.
-When further adding our proposed depth-guided fusion module (ID 4), performance improves by an additional +0.57\% PQ.
-We also observe a synergy of the global CT and local DT, as removing either the global CT (ID 3) or the local DT (ID 2) leads to performance drops of -0.53\% PQ and -0.57\% PQ, respectively.
-These results confirm that localized depth cues and condition-aware fusion mutually reinforce robust multimodal segmentation, demonstrating the individual contributions and complementary strengths of our proposed architectural components.
+When further adding our proposed depth-guided fusion module (ID 3), performance improves by an additional +0.69\% PQ.
+We also observe a synergy of CAFuser's global CT and our local DT, as removing either CT (ID 4) or DT (ID 2) leads to performance drops of 0.65\% PQ and 0.69\% PQ, respectively.
+These results confirm that localized depth cues and condition awareness mutually reinforce robust multimodal segmentation, demonstrating the individual contributions and complementary strengths of our proposed architectural components.

 We also investigate our depth loss design from~\cref{sub:sec:loss:design}, with results presented in~\cref{table:abl:losses}.
 The baseline (ID 1), which is trained only with a basic $L_1$ loss as depth supervision, achieves moderate performance.
 Introducing our smoothness terms $\mathcal{L}_{\text{es}}$ and $\mathcal{L}_{\text{pes}}$ (ID 2) improves PQ slightly by +0.14\%, indicating their benefit in regularizing sparse lidar depth supervision.
-Finally, combining both our smoothness terms and $\tau$-quantile filtering (ID 4) results in the best overall performance, further improving PQ by +0.93\%.
-Our smoothness losses shine especially at the presence of $\tau$-filtering, as removing the former (from ID 4 to ID 3) reduces PQ by -0.87\%.
+Finally, combining both our smoothness terms and $\tau$-quantile filtering (ID 4) results in the best overall performance, further improving PQ by +1.05\%.
+Our smoothness losses shine especially at the presence of $\tau$-filtering, as removing the former (from ID 4 to ID 3) reduces PQ by -0.99\%.
 These experiments confirm the importance of explicitly addressing sparse and noisy lidar returns through outlier filtering and smoothness constraints for more robust depth guidance and hence improved panoptic segmentation.

 To demonstrate the robustness of our approach, we investigate the sensitivity of our method to variations in the hyperparameters introduced by our work.
 As shown in~\cref{table:abl:hyperparams}, we evaluate performance across a range of hyperparameter values by scaling each parameter by $0.5\times$ and $2\times$ relative to our default settings.
 All five introduced hyperparameters ($\lambda_{\text{L1}}$, $\lambda_{\text{es}}$, $\lambda_{\text{pes}}$, $\tau$, $\lambda_{\text{depth}}$) exhibit stable performance on the validation set with $\leq1.24$\% variation in PQ across these scaling factors.
 This stability demonstrates that our method does not require tedious hyperparameter tuning for each new deployment scenario, as evidenced by our cross-dataset generalization where the same hyperparameter values achieve SOTA performance on both MUSES (real-world) and DeLiVER (synthetic) without any dataset-specific tuning.